asyml/texar/docker/README.md

 docker build -f docker/Dockerfile -t texar .
 ```

-The Miniconda uses python3.6 by default, but you can pass `--build-arg PYTHON_VERSION=x.y` flag in the building cmd to specify the python version for Miniconda, otherwise leave it unset to use the default python3.6.
+The Miniconda uses python3.6 by default, but you can pass `--build-arg PYTHON_VERSION=x.y` flag in the building cmd to specify the python version for Miniconda.
 E.g. under current directory, run following cmds to build image with python2.7:

 ```bash
 cd ..
 docker build --build-arg PYTHON_VERSION=2.7 -f docker/Dockerfile  -t texar  .
 ```

+Otherwise leave it unset to use the default python3.6

 ## Check Texar installation